ga4gh/va-spec/schema/va-spec/base/def/Statement.rst

 **Computational Definition**

 A claim of purported truth as made by a particular agent, on a particular occasion.
-Statements may be used to simply put forth a possible fact (i.e. a 'proposition') as true, or to provide a more nuanced assessment of the level of confidence or evidence supporting a particular proposition.
+Statements may be used to put forth a possible fact (i.e. a 'Proposition') as true or false, or to provide a more nuanced assessment of the level of confidence or evidence supporting a particular Proposition.

 **Information Model**